dchaploeb/dotfiles/README.md

      or in powershell:
      `iex "&{$(irm 'https://get.chezmoi.io/ps1')} -- init --apply git@github.com:dchaploeb/dotfiles.git"`
-     (TODO: test this; it didn't work last time I tried it but I think I had the quotes in the wrong place.
-If it doesn't work
+     (TODO: test this; it didn't work last time I tried it but I think I had the quotes in the wrong place.)

-     single line of code?)

-  4. Tweak settings in `.chezmoi.toml.tmpl` to specify which sets of packages `chezmoi` should install.
+  4. For some environments, we may be done!
+But if we want applications installed, tweak settings in `.chezmoi.toml.tmpl` to specify which sets of packages `chezmoi` should install.
 If anything was changed, run `chezmoi apply` again to install them.